druths/xp/examples/comic-characters/README.md

 The entire project consists of four pipelines.

-  * `downloader.fx` is responsible for downloading the data file from the fivethirtyeight github repository and liberating the data from the cursed CSV format.
+  * `downloader.xp` is responsible for downloading the data file from the fivethirtyeight github repository and liberating the data from the cursed CSV format.
-  * `analyze_template.fx` is a pipeline that contains all the logic for performing analysis on a trait of interest.
+  * `analyze_template.axp` is a pipeline that contains all the logic for performing analysis on a trait of interest.
 Pipelines for specific traits will extend this pipeline.
-  * `analyze_eye_color.fx` extends the `analyze_template.fx` pipeline and looks at eye color.
+  * `analyze_eye_color.xp` extends the `analyze_template.xp` pipeline and looks at eye color.
-  * `analyze_hair_color.fx` extends the `analyze_template.fx` pipeline and looks at hair color.
+  * `analyze_hair_color.xp` extends the `analyze_template.xp` pipeline and looks at hair color.
-  * `analyze_align.fx` extends the `analyze_template.fx` pipeline and looks at the distribution of superheros who are good vs. bad.
+  * `analyze_align.xp` extends the `analyze_template.xp` pipeline and looks at the distribution of superheros who are good vs. bad.

 ### Setup